 Contributors might usefully examine PLS formatting conventions in a recent print issue or an article downloaded from our website.
-Contributors lacking personal-access or library-access downloading privileges should still be able to find a "Free PDF" online.
-Every issue offers at least one.
+Contributors lacking personal-access or library-access downloading privileges should still be able to find a "Free PDF" online

 An abstract is required; a structured abstract often is advisable.
 Description of methods, where appropriate, should be sufficient to allow replication.
 Data and their analysis should be reported in standard ways.
 Initial submissions may cite references in any comprehensible fashion; final submissions must adopt the currently prescribed style.